RANDOLPH PUBLIC SCHOOLS ATTENDANCE PROCEDURES FOR ALL STUDENTS 2021-2022

--Educational professionals are mandated to report to the Department of Children and Family (DCF) their reasonable belief that a child is suffering from educational
+- Educational professionals are mandated to report to the Department of Children and Family (DCF) their reasonable belief that a child is suffering from educational neglect.

--Families that receive benefits under Transitional Aid to Families with Dependent Children are subject to specific attendance
+- Families that receive benefits under Transitional Aid to Families with Dependent Children are subject to specific attendance requirements.

 SECTION 3: TRUANCY

-- A student is considered truant when he/she has an unexcused absence.
+- A student is considered truant when the student has an unexcused absence.

 - A parent/guardian note does not excuse an absence if the absence does not meet the criteria to be excused.